Heart in the Darkness

 He snapped out of his thoughts again.

 Harajuku Station.
 Yes, that was the source of the old-timey feel in this neighbourhood.
 Tiny brown bricks held up white stucco walls with lattice windows that wouldn’t be out of place on a tiny western cottage.
-The off-blue roof was steeped and layered, tin below and what looked like thatch above.
+The off-blue roof was steeped and layered, tin on the bottom and what looked like thatch on top.
 It could be mistaken for a home if it weren’t so isolated – and if it didn’t have the ticket machine, the vending machines, and the way to the platform practically growing out of its left side.

 The clock above the central entrance was analog, not digital.
 Its hands were hard to make out at night, but it looked like it was almost two o’ clock in the morning.